- Rosacea is a chronic skin disorder characterized by facial flushing and visible blood vessels

 Using IPL for Rosacea at Home

-At-home devices are primarily developed for hair removal from the face and body, and therefore may be ineffective for treating rosacea.
-While they seem a more cost-effective option in comparison to professional treatments, they are less powerful and carry more risk.
-Improper or over-use of these devices can lead to painful burns and blisters.
+At-home devices are primarily geared toward removing hair from the face and body, and will most likely be ineffective for treating rosacea.
+While they seem a more cost-effective option in comparison to professional treatments, they are less powerful and carry a greater risk.
+Improper or overuse of these devices can also lead to painful burns and blisters.

 Cost of IPL for Rosacea

-On average, the cost for a single treatment is around $391.
-With three to five sessions recommended for optimal results, an entire course of IPL is likely to cost between $1,173– $1,955 in total.
+With 3–6 sessions recommended for optimal results, an entire course of IPL is likely to cost between $1,350–$2,700 in total.